 In addition, once you are a participant in the Plan, you may contribute to the Plan as a direct rollover certain amounts distributed from your prior employer's retirement plan ("Rollover Contributions").
+You are also able to contribute "Roth Rollover Contributions" to the Plan.

 Please contact TIAA if you are interested in making a Rollover Contribution to the Plan.

-To contribute to the Plan, you either will be automatically enrolled in the Plan (unless you "opt out" of participation) or must affirmatively elect to participate in the Plan by entering into an agreement authorizing the University to make contributions from your eligible pay.
-In either case, contributions will then be forwarded to TIAA and invested in the investment options selected by you from among those eligible to receive contributions under the Plan.
-If you are automatically enrolled in the Plan and fail to make an investment election, your contributions will be invested in the Plan's qualified default investment arrangement until you make an affirmative election to invest the contributions in an option of your own selection.
+To contribute to the Plan, you must enter into an agreement authorizing the University to make contributions from your eligible pay.
+Contributions will then be forwarded to TIAA and invested in the investment options selected by you from among those eligible to receive contributions under the Plan.

-Benefits under the Plan are based on the Employee Contributions, Age 50 Catch-up Contributions, Matching Contributions, and Rollover Contributions allocated to your account.
+Benefits under the Plan are based on the Employee Contributions, Roth Contributions, Age 50 Catch-up Contributions, and Rollover Contributions allocated to your account.
 Your account is composed of the total contributions invested with TIAA.